itsthejoker/filamentcolors.xyz/README.md

 This project is a Django 5.x application managed with Poetry.
 It provides:
 - A public JSON API for swatches and related data
-- A server‑rendered frontend (Django templates) with progressive enhancement using HTMX and a bit of jQuery/vanilla JS
+- A server???rendered frontend (Django templates) with progressive enhancement using HTMX and a bit of jQuery/vanilla JS
 - Management commands for importing/curating data

 The codebase favors small, focused modules and minimal dependencies beyond Django and a handful of utilities for color processing and images.